alisilva1/SOLID/README.md

 # SOLID

-I create this project to train SOLID principle:
+I´m using this project to train SOLID principle:

 + Single Responsability Principle;
 + Open-Closed Principle;